 In the UK, some of the most popular superstitions include saying ‘touch wood’ after saying something to prevent bad luck.
 Or avoiding walking under ladders.
 Read on to explore some of the most popular and strange superstitions practised around the world.
 Some may shock you and some you may find yourself relating to!

 The magpie is the most superstitious wild bird in the U.K!
-You may have heard the rhyme “One for sorrow, two for joy, three for a girl, four for a boy, five for silver, six for gold and seven for a secret never to be told.”
+You may have heard a rhyme.
+“One for sorrow, two for joy, three for a girl, four for a boy, five for silver, six for gold and seven for a secret never to be told.”
 The rhyme means that seeing one magpie will bring bad luck and two or more predict the future.
-In order to prevent the bad luck, different people have their own superstitions; however the majority of people resort to saluting the magpie which shows respect and as a result, bad luck will not come your way!
+In order to prevent the bad luck, different people have their own superstitions.
+However the majority of people resort to saluting the magpie.
+Which shows respect and as a result, bad luck will not come your way!

 Some people believe that hanging a seven-holed horseshoe above your bed or on a door knob will bring you good luck and a peaceful night’s sleep.
-The ends of the horseshoe have to point upwards and be made of iron for good luck to come your way.
+The ends of the horseshoe have to point upwards.
+It should also be made of iron for good luck to come your way.